How to Pick the Perfect Multilingual Name

 3. Hybrid: first name from one language, middle name from another

-You want your child’s name to represent all their cultural backgrounds.
-But they’re so different they don’t have many names in common — for example, English and Mandarin?
+You'd like your child’s name to represent all their cultural backgrounds.
+But what if they’re so different they don’t have many names in common — for example, English and Mandarin?
 And what if you just want to use your favorite name, with no compromise?

 4. Decisive: a name from one language that everyone can pronounce

 On the other hand, you don’t have to use a name from every language your family speaks.
-For many reasons, the best solution might be to just pick a name from one.
+Sometimes, the best solution can be to just pick a name you love from one.

-You may want to run it past the important people — such as family members or neighbors — to check how comfortable they are saying it, and how comfortable you are with the way they say it.
-Or, if you don’t want to reveal the exact name, you could get a feel by running through a list of popular baby names in your language of choice.
+You may want to run it past a few people to check how comfortably they can say it, and how you feel about the way they pronounce it.
+If you don’t want to reveal the exact name before your baby arrives, you could get a feel for likely issues by going through a list of popular baby names in your language.

 5. Playful: name in one language, nickname in another

-If the name you plan to use might be tricky for some of your loved ones, offering them a nickname (or asking them to help choose one) is a way to create a special bond between them and your child.
+If the name you plan to use might be tricky for some of your loved ones, offering them a nickname (or asking them to help choose one) is a way to create a special bond with your child.

 It could be connected to the name: your son Alexander might be Alex to his friends, but he’ll always be Sandro to his Nonno and Nonna.
-Or maybe your anglophone parents just can’t manage Gugulethu, but are happy to call their granddaughter Treasure.
+Or maybe your anglophone parents just can’t manage Gugulethu, but are happy to call their granddaughter Treasure, its meaning in English.

 So you’ve figured out the perfect name for your kid: you love it, it honors their heritage, and all the grandparents can say it.
 Now what to do if they get a little brother or sister?

-You might want a name that works exactly the same way again.
+You could choose a name that works exactly the same way again.
 Or alternatively, the next child’s name could be a chance to redress the balance by swapping languages, or using a name you realize wouldn’t have been so difficult after all.
 Either way, a growing family can be a great chance to celebrate the richness of your children’s heritage in their names.